openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 ## Configuring groups

-ShinyProxy can use the Azure groups for authorization:
+ShinyProxy can use the groups configured in Azure for authorization:

 > [!NOTE]
 > Azure B2C will send the id of the group, instead of a human-friendly name.